FujiwaraChoki/samihindi.com/README.md

 # samihindi.com

+> This portfolio is outdated.
+The code was taken from somewhere else, I don't really remember.

 My personal website that I update once in a while with side-projects I work on.

 ![Website hero section](https://user-images.githubusercontent.com/47901349/187296548-54ece7b5-a487-4ae0-8fcb-10c2eb56e324.png)